bdjohnson529/opencv_scripts/README.md

 1. **Tracking.**
 	* Single object tracking.
 User inputs a bounding box defining the object.
 Files are saved with bounding box and PASCAL VOC XML file used for deep learning.
 	* `python object_tracking.py /path/to/video/file/ /path/to/save/directory/`

+## Aerial Perspective Transformation

+[This library](aerialtransform/) projects aerial imagery onto the ground, so images can be overlayed on a satellite map.
+You can use the functions in this library to project aerial images taken by a drone onto Google Earth tiles.
+To perform the transformation, you will need imagery, GPS and attitude measurements.
+We mounted a camera, IMU and GPS receiver on a drone to obtain our datasets.

+The library is built in C++.